smendest/api-prono-unlp/README.md

-# Pronóstico del tiempo, Facultad de Ciencias Astronómicas y Geofísicas - UNLP

-API for the Pronostico UNLP website.
+# Weather Forecast, School of Astronomical and Geophysical Sciences - UNLP

-Based on their former [web page](https://www.fcaglp.unlp.edu.ar/index.php/pronostico-del-tiempo/)
+API for <https://pronostico-unlp.vercel.app> wich is an improvement of their former [web page](https://www.fcaglp.unlp.edu.ar/index.php/pronostico-del-tiempo/).

-## Run the app
+## Running the app

 The following instructions are for a Linux system.